• Skip to primary navigation

 You might have seen these crisp and dainty-looking jewels sitting in the fresh produce aisles in your local store.

-They are easily confused with golden apples because they are very similar.
+They are easily confused with golden apples because they are very similar - compare with Jazz apples flavor guide for contrast.

 They are, in fact, a propagated species of the 'topaz' with 'golden delicious.